Endless Night (novel): Endless Night (1972 film)

-In 1972, Sidney Gilliat directed a film adaption starring Hayley Mills, Britt Ekland, Per Oscarsson, Hywel Bennett and George Sanders (who committed suicide before the film's release).
+In 1972, Sidney Gilliat directed a film adaption starring Hayley Mills, Britt Ekland, Per Oscarsson, Hywel Bennett and George Sanders (who died by suicide before the film's release).
 The film received mixed reviews, and following an unsuccessful run in the United Kingdom, was not released theatrically in the United States.

 Christie was initially pleased by Gilliat's involvement and the casting.
-However, she was disappointed in the finished product, calling it "lacklustre."
+However, she was disappointed in the finished product, calling it "lacklustre".
 She also voiced her reservations about the film featuring a brief nude scene with Ekland at the end.

 Saturday Theatre (BBC Radio 4)

 Endless Night was presented as a one-hour radio play in the Saturday Theatre strand on BBC Radio 4 on 30 August 2008 at 2:30 pm.
 The play's recording took place at Broadcasting House and had an original score composed by Nicolai Abrahamsen.